| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 An S3 object of class |

-An S3 object of class FCVAR_model
+An S3 object of class FCVAR_model containing the estimation results,

 including the following parameters: